 Police theorized that Thomas had killed Holley either because Holley knew too much about the Hunt murders or because Thomas feared that Holley would turn state’s evidence about a Glen Rose bank robbery in which both men were suspects.
 But police did not have enough evidence to arrest Thomas in the Holley murder.

-Apparently Thomas’s defense attorney, Byron Matthews, had sold him the house on Hillcrest.
+Apparently Thomas’s defense attorney, Byron Matthews (later a district judge), had sold him the house on Hillcrest.

 Thomas was questioned a few months later when Que Miller, like Holley, was “taken for a ride”: shot to death in his automobile in a secluded area.
 Miller was a former sheriff who had turned to crime.